MakotoPD/CreateMarketplace/README.md

 ![Minecraft: 1.21.1](https://img.shields.io/badge/Minecraft-1.21.1-green.svg)
 ![NeoForge: 21.1.228+](https://img.shields.io/badge/NeoForge-21.1.228+-orange.svg)

 **Create: Marketplace** is a specialized expansion for the **Create** mod ecosystem on NeoForge 1.21.1.
-It bridges the gap between industrial automation and player commerce by providing a unified, server-wide advertising board for all **Create: Numismatics** vendors.
+It bridges the gap between industrial automation and player commerce by providing a unified, server-wide advertising board for all **Create: Numismatics** vendors — plus a dedicated **Server Vendor** block for admin-run shops with unlimited stock.

 ---